 7. Find New Uses for Jars

 Jars, such as spaghetti sauce, candles and other items make great storage containers, cups, and can be used several (or more) times.
-Plastic tubs for butter, sour cream and yogurt can be covered with paper, or reused to hold other food.
+You can cover plastic tubs for butter, sour cream and yogurt with paper, or reuse to hold other food.
 You can also cover or paint tin cans to be planters, or use recycled containers to hold art supplies, kids items, or small things that need storage.

 8. Opt for Minimal When Possible

-Whenever it’s possible to minimize packaging, go for it!
-When requesting a shipment, ask they be bundled together.
-When a store asks if you need a bag, or would like a receipt, opt out, or ask them to email it rather than taking one more piece of paper.
+Whenever it’s possible to reduce packaging, go for it!
+When requesting a shipment, ask to bundle them together.
+When a store asks if you need a bag, or would like a receipt, opt out.
+Instead, ask them to email it rather than taking one more piece of paper.
 Make a conscious effort to minimize packaging whenever possible.
 You can make a difference!

-It’s hard to avoid packaging on many items, but if you try, you can reduce the amount of garbage you bring in, and thus, put out into the world.
+It’s hard to avoid packaging on many items, but if you try, you can reduce the amount of garbage you bring in.
+Thus, you put out less trash into the world.
 Try to be conscious of ways you can cut back, and places you can reduce your consumption whenever you can!